PNG library

 Library features

-Decode RGB and grayscale images, without or without alpha channel, of all bit depths, with all filter types, with or without interlacing
+Decode RGB, grayscale, and paletted images, without or without alpha channel, of all bit depths, with all filter types, with or without interlacing

-Encode RGB and grayscale images, without or without alpha channel, of all bit depths, with filter type 0, without interlacing
+Encode RGB, grayscale, and paletted images, without or without alpha channel, of all bit depths, with filter type 0, with or without interlacing

 Up-convert images with bit depths that are not 1/2/4/